The House of Belonging

 And that should have been it.

-This is when people go, when polite conversation ends, when they escape, in Cullen’s experience.
+This was when people go, when polite conversation ends, when they escape, in Cullen’s experience.

 Instead, Rebecca ventured farther into the chamber, perusing his books and studying his work bench.
 “I heard about it, though.
 What happened with the gold and jewels, with everyone …”